onhalfway/weijiacheng/docs/contents/work/DB-on-OCI.md

 2. Migrate a schema using Oracle Data Pump.
 3. Migrate data using a Transportable Tablespace.
 4. Copy data using Database Links.

+Note that DBCS on OCI is using Automatic Storage Management (ASM).